petershin/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/configuring-menu-displays.md

 ---
 # Configuring Menu Displays

-To display and configure a [menu display](./using-the-navigation-menus-application.md), you can use the [enu display fragment](#configuring-the-menu-display-fragment) or a [menu display widget](#configuring-the-menu-display-widget).
+To display and configure a [menu display](./using-the-navigation-menus-application.md), you can use the [Menu display fragment](#configuring-the-menu-display-fragment) or a [menu display widget](#configuring-the-menu-display-widget).
 With either of these two options, you can define the menu display options, levels, and behavior for your site.
 ```{tip}
 If you are new to Liferay, use the menu display fragment to get started with building your site's navigation menus.
 The menu display fragment provides preview options that work with [master page templates](../creating-pages/defining-headers-and-footers/creating-a-master-page-template.md) and ease of configuration that menu display widgets do not provide.
 ```